allychamp/phage-genome-analysis-pipeline/README.md

 ## References
-If you use this repo in your own work, please don't forget to cite it accordingly:
+If you use this repository in your own work, please don't forget to cite it accordingly:
 Champoux, A., & Fortier, L. (2026).
 Pipeline for phage genome analysis [Computer software]. https://github.com/allychamp/phage-genome-analysis-pipeline

-Please also cite all the tools used in that work:
+Please also cite all the tools used in this work:
 ### Pharokka:
 Bouras, G., Nepal R., Houtak, G., et al. Pharokka: a fast scalable bacteriophage annotation tool, Bioinformatics, Volume 39, Issue 1, January 2023, btac776, https://doi.org/10.1093/bioinformatics/btac776